 The recommended cleaning method for a pizza stone depends on the material your stone is made out of.
 The directions for cleaning also differ for glazed and unglazed stones.
 Unglazed pizza stones shouldn’t be cleaned with water and soap.
 In fact, some manufacturers recommend cleaning the stone without the use of water.
 Make sure to read the instructions for use and care that comes with your purchase.

-In this post, you will find some general tips for how to clean your pizza stone.
+In this post, you will find some general tips on how to clean your pizza stone.

 Before First Use